-The RPG-MWSC units provide a connector for a direct 12 VDC supply.
+The RPG-MWSC units provide a connector for a direct 12 V DC supply.
 Optionally, two AC power supplies are mounted on the back panel of each instrument.
-In both cases the LAS transmitter and receiver are connected to the RPG-MWSC-160 units for power supply (exception: BLS2000 from Scintec).
+In both cases, the LAS transmitter and receiver are connected to the RPG-MWSC-160 units for power supply (exception: BLS2000 from Scintec).
 Make sure that the connecting power cables are plugged-in as labeled before the system is powered.
 Additionally, the LAS receiver provides the optical raw signal to the RPG-MWSC-160 receiver via a short data cable.
-For the LAS instruments the power and data connection is either combined on one socket (Kipp&Zonen Mk-I) or it is realized separately (Scintec, Kipp&Zonen Mk-II).
+For the LAS instruments, the power and data connection is either combined on one socket (Kipp&Zonen Mk-I) or it is realized separately (Scintec BLS and Kipp&Zonen Mk-II).

-Figure 26: Example: power and data cables for the Kipp&Zonen Mk-II receiver.
-On the transmitter side there is only a power cable.
+Figure 20: Example: power and data cables for the Kipp&Zonen Mk-II receiver.
+On the transmitter side, there is only a power cable.

 The MWS and LAS raw signals are synchronously digitized inside the RPG-MWSC-160 receiver.
-The digital raw data is then transferred to the H-PC via a fibre cable connection (Figures 27/28).
+The digital raw data is then transferred to the H-PC via a fibre cable connection (Figure 21/Figure 22).
 The fibre-optical data cable is connecting the MWS receiver with a fibre-to-LAN converter.
 Note that the fibres are protected by caps on both ends.
 The red end is always connected with the converter's "TX" port, while the black end is plugged into the "RX" port.
-The Ethernet cable can either be plugged into a local network or it can directly connect to the H-PC (peer-to-peer configuration) (refer to Instrument Manual).
+The Ethernet cable can either be plugged into a local network or it can directly connect to the H-PC (peer-to-peer configuration) (for details refer to the RPG-MWSC-160 Instrument Manual).

-Figure 27: Setting up the fibre-optical cable for data transfer.
+Figure 21: Setting up the fibre-optical cable for data transfer.